This Hidden Spinach Smoothie for toddlers is going to revolutionize your morning routine!

 He proceeds to chug a quarter of it before I snatch it out of his grubby hands, while he laughs maniacally at his triumph.

-So, after a few months of this little ~routine~, I started just making my little fruit and veggie smoothie a little bit bigger, and portioning some into his own cup, which, by toddler logic, makes him some kind of king.
+So, after a few months of this little ~routine~, I started just making my little fruit and spinach smoothie a little bit bigger, and portioning some into his own cup, which, by toddler logic, makes him some kind of royalty.

-Little does that toddler know, it’s the healthiest thing he’s ever eaten.
+Little does that toddler know, that smoothie “treat” is the healthiest thing he’s ever eaten.

-I mash all sorts of goodies into my smoothies: bananas, antioxidant-filled berries, spinach, old-fashioned oats, vegan protein powder, almond milk… they’re truly jam-packed with nutrients, fiber, vegetables, and all the things toddlers NEED, but you’d never know it.
+I cram all sorts of goodies into my smoothies: bananas, antioxidant-filled berries, spinach, old-fashioned oats, vegan protein powder, oat or almond milk… they’re truly jam-packed with nutrients, fiber, vegetables, and all the things toddlers NEED, but you’d never know it.

 And, since it’s totally dairy-free, the baby can sneak a few sips too, now that she’s picked up on this little game.

-The Best Blender for Making Creamy Veggie Smoothies
+The Best Blender for Making Creamy Toddler Smoothies

 One of my favorite inventions is the personal “bullet” blender.
 My husband just got me a Nutri-Ninja for Mother’s Day, after my old bullet blender finally bit the dust last month.
 I am IN LOVE with this blender.